Is SCO a registered business?Yes, SCO is a registered business classified as information, referral and support.

 Do we need a referral from our family doctor to get started with a fertility clinic?You have the option to have your doctor (or SCO) send in a referral or you can refer yourself.

-How does matching work?We create an online profile page for you sharing your story and pictures.
+How does matching work?We create an online profile page sharing your story and pictures.
 At the same time we send you full profiles of surrogate mothers that you can contact directly.
-We do not “pair” or “match-make” for you as we feel it is best for matching to happen among the parties involved… similar to dating.
-Intended parents and surrogate mothers have full choice in who they would like to be matched with, without a middle person involved.
-We feel the way our program is designed is the reason why we have incredible matches!
+We do not “pair” or “match-make” for you as matching must happen among the parties involved (similar to dating).
+Intended parents and surrogate mothers have full choice in who they would like to be matched with.

-Surrogate mothers in Canada are altruistic and are looking to match with intended parents that meet her criteria, ideals, personality and lifestyle.
+Surrogate mothers are altruistic in Canada and they are looking to match with intended parents that meet their criteria with ideals, personality and lifestyle.
 Matching is one of the most important steps in this process… you are going to spend a year together so it’s important that you have a great match!

 How many intended parents do not find a match?Unfortunately some intended parents that join our program are not able to connect with surrogates and find a match.
 It's important that you are open minded during your search and that your criteria (location, age, occupation, diet, etc) for your surrogate is not too restrictive.
 Less than 5% of intended parents that join our program are not able to find a surrogate mother to help them.
 (Majority due to issues creating embryos and/or language barriers.
 We recommend having frozen embryos in place before you begin searching for a surrogate and that you are fluent in English).

-How long does it take to match with a surrogate mother?If you have no specific requirements, most intended parents match within 1-6 months.
-If you are looking for a surrogate mother of a specific ethnicity, lifestyle, age, geographic location, etc. it can take a little longer.
+How long does it take to match with a surrogate mother?If you have no specific requirements, most intended parents will find a surrogate mother within 1 month.
+If you are looking for a surrogate mother of a specific ethnicity, lifestyle, age, geographic location, etc. it can take 1-12months.

 What is your pregnancy success rate?60-75% of intended parents in our program that have an embryo transfer with their surrogate become pregnant.